King Fahd University Hospital

-The King Fahd Hospital of the University (KFHU) in Khobar, Kingdom of Saudi Arabia is affiliated to Imam Abdulrahman Bin Faisal University (Formerly called University of Dammam, which was previously a part of King Faisal University).
-It was founded in 1981 (1401H) under the 'Five Hospitals Project' and was inaugurated by then Minister for Health, Dr. Hussain Al Jazairy.
+The King Fahd Hospital of the University (KFHU) in Khobar, Saudi Arabia is a public hospital affiliated with Imam Abdulrahman Bin Faisal University (formerly called University of Dammam, which was previously a part of King Faisal University).
+The hospital was built by the Ministry of Health under the 'Five Hospitals Project' as Al Khobar Teaching Hospital and was subsequently transferred to King Faisal University.
+It was renamed King Fahd Hospital of the University and was inaugurated on 19 May 1981 (1401 AH) by then Minister for Health, Dr. Hussain Al Jazairy.

 The hospital's main purpose is the training of students during their clinical years.
-It has a 440-bed capacity distributed in a four-floor building.
+It has a 550-bed capacity distributed in a four-floor building.
 Each floor has different wards and serves a different category of patients.
-When The hospital was established the main goal was to provide three services:
+The hospital's functions include patient care, teaching and training, and scientific research.